Cork

 Galway City

 There was another city enlisted in here.
 But, can you blame us?
-Galway’ picturesque and medieval flair captivates at first glance.
+Galway’s picturesque and medieval flair captivates at first glance.
 It is a coastal city in the east of Ireland.
 The youthful and pleasant atmosphere is one of its main characteristics.
 Be sure to include in your tour of Galway the Latin Quarter with its multicolored streets.
 Among these, Quay Street stands out, full of bars and shops.

 Also, you can visit the Saint Nicholas church where, according to some, Christopher Columbus stepped foot.
 Another place to appreciate is Galway Cathedral with its majestic architecture.
 Although its entrance is free, a donation is always requested for its maintenance.
 You also have the Galway Museum to the north of the city and Dunguaire Castle just outside.